M4THEWS2/ConfBot/README.md

 - "{user}": user who sent the message.

 - "Refused to be owned by ***King Bob***.": Custom reason to ban/kick someone.
-If not especified, take it from the message.
+If not specified, take it from the message.

 - "yourself": Set if the function will be able to ban who sent the message.